moustakas/impro/README.md

-## impro ##
+## impro

-This repository contains an assortment of routines written in IDL for reducing and analyzing multiwavelength imaging and spectroscopy which may prove useful to other astronomers, especially observers.
+This repository contains an assortment of routines written in IDL for reducing and analyzing multiwavelength imaging and spectroscopy.
+My hope is that some of my code may prove useful to other astronomers, especially observers.

 Some of the code highlights included with impro:

-* iSEDfit, fully developed, documented, and publicly released software which uses Bayesian inference to extract the physical properties of galaxies from their observed broadband photometric spectral energy distributions.
+* iSEDfit - fully developed, documented, and publicly released software which uses Bayesian inference to extract the physical properties of galaxies from their observed broadband photometric spectral energy distributions.
 Please see